Feeders · Install

 Turn a Raspberry Pi into a feeder

 One command on your Pi.
-No Fly Overhead account required to start feeding.
+The installer asks whether to feed anonymously or link to your Fly Overhead account — either way you're feeding in seconds.
 If you already run readsb, dump1090, or ultrafeeder we attach as a passive client; if you only have an RTL-SDR we install readsb for you.

 curl -fsSL https://flyoverhead.com/install.sh | sudo bash

-Free Pro — automatic.
-Pair your feeder and your account upgrades to full Pro instantly: weather overlays, VFR charts, PIREPs, 90-day history, and 1,000 API requests/day.
+Free Enthusiast - automatic.
+Pair your feeder and your account upgrades to Enthusiast on the free live tracker instantly — weather overlays, VFR charts, PIREPs, 30-day history, and 1,000 API requests/day.
 No forms, no waiting, stays active while your feeder is online.
+This is a tracker perk, not the EFB.

 Open source client.
 The feeder app is MIT-licensed.
 Read the code before you run it.